The Military in Spain: Modernizing Forces for the Future

 • Specialized teams (CBRN, search and rescue)

-It responds to natural disasters, forest fires, and other crises affecting civilian populations.
+Based at Torrejón Air Base, the UME can be deployed rapidly across Spain to respond to natural disasters, forest fires, and other crises affecting civilian populations.

 Current Military Capabilities

-The military maintains a significant active and reserve force, along with modern equipment and vehicles.
+The military maintains a significant active and reserve force, equipped with modern tools and vehicles, ensuring readiness for both domestic and international operations.

 Personnel